Skip to content

 • Framework wiring (app registers route, route uses middleware)

 This graph captures the structure of your code without the content.
-The API can reason about “function fetch_user calls requests.get with no timeout” without ever seeing the actual HTTP URL or request body.
+The analysis engine can reason about “function fetch_user calls requests.get with no timeout” without touching the actual URL or request body.

 Here’s what happens when you run a review: